Blackpool & Fleetwood No. 40

 It returned to Crich in 1991 but five years later found itself back in Blackpool on long-term loan as part of the tramway’s heritage fleet, where it remained in service until 2014.
 The celebration of 50 years of electric traction at Crich in September 2014 provided a timely opportunity for another return visit to the tramway museum, which took place in July after another extensive overhaul conducted jointly by the museum and Blackpool Transport Services.
 Fittingly, this brief sojourn to its official home base coincided with its own centenary year.

-Subsequently, the tramcar has returned to Blackpool, where it is currently on long-term loan as part of the tramway’s operational heritage fleet.
+After that, the tramcar returned on long-term loan to Blackpool, where it rejoined the tramway’s operational heritage fleet.

 - Type of tram